-As one of the many remodeling projects of the Openbare Bibliotheken Amsterdam (OBA, Public Libraries of Amsterdam), a new library was to be introduced at the Mosveld shopping center, in the Van der Pek neighborhood of North Amsterdam.
+As one of the many remodeling projects of the Openbare Bibliotheken Amsterdam (OBA, Public Libraries of Amsterdam), a new library is introduced at the Mosveld shopping center, in the Van der Pek neighborhood of North Amsterdam.
 This building embarked on a transition to a public space that focused on inclusion.
-The aim was to create a library that people enjoy being in, one that invites neighbors to meet each other and patrons to exchange knowledge and learn from one another; the library wanted to be a third place for all.
-This idea of inclusion was best implemented by bringing value to the building, and pride to the people.
+The aim was to create a library where people enjoy spending their time, one that invites neighbors to meet each other and patrons to exchange knowledge and learn from one another; the library strives to be a third place for all.
+This idea of inclusion was best implemented by bringing value to the building and pride to the people.

 This idea of inclusion was best implemented by bringing value to the building, and pride to the people.

-The soon-to-be library would be found in an iconic building that was constructed in the style of the Amsterdamse School, a type of architecture that is based on elements such as curves and verticality, all while playing poetically with bricks to bring pride, power and beauty to the people.
-This building already had a locally inspired exterior that was radiating a clear identity, the challenge was to make the interior accomplish this, too.
+The library is situated in an iconic building, which was constructed in the Amsterdamse School style; a type of architecture based on elements such as curves, verticality and poetic brick layouts, which bring pride, power and beauty to the people.
+The building already had a locally inspired exterior, radiating a clear identity, but the challenge was to make the interior accomplish that as well.
 The limited available area inside the building meant that space had to used effectively.
-Multifunctionality could be found for example in the library’s only counter, which acted as an information book as well as an espresso bar.
+Multifunctionality can now be found, for example, in the library’s only counter, which acts as an information book, as well as an espresso bar.